|

 years.

-quickly that his talents were better suited for cinematic
+he realized quickly that his talents were better suited

-and film purposes.
-He wanted to use these emotions in a
+for cinematic and film purposes.
+He wanted to use these

-setting that would be appreciated because classical music
+emotions in a setting that would be appreciated because

 Just before his last year of

-a script for a movie that they filmed, produced and sold
+Watrous, and wrote a script for a movie that they filmed,

-DVDs of at their big world premiere in Pawtucket, RI.
-The
+produced and sold DVDs of at their big world premiere in

-working on the musical score of the movie.
-This is where
+weeks working on the musical score of the movie.
+This is

 I can only describe my music as a moment in time.
 Every